Tag Archives: microarray

 The Ab-initio process confers advantages over purely repeat-masked probes, which we previously developed (US Pats.
 6,828,097, 7,014,997 and others).
 The design criteria permit inclusion of highly divergent interspersed repeated sequences that don’t cross-hybridize to other genomic locations.
 This opens up access to regions of the genome that are not covered by our previous inventions.
 If desired, ab-initio probes can optionally exclude segmental duplications and self-chain blocks of low copy sequences capable of cross-hybridizing to undesirable genomic targets.
 Aside from FISH, genomic microarrays, and NGS capture reagents, ab-initio single copy sequences have been used to identify stable genes in breast tumour genomes, whose products are often targets of chemotherapy agents (US Pat.
 App.
 Ser.
 No. 13/744,459, US Patent 9,624,549).
 This technology has led to novel algorithms and copyrighted software that accurately predict cellular and patient responses tailored to individual chemotherapy drugs (chemotherapy.cytognomix.com).

 Cytogenetic biodosimetry.
-Our genome coordinate-based FISH products led us to develop image processing algorithms for automated detection of chromosomes abnormalities, which have been published as papers and patent applications.
+Our genome coordinate-based FISH products led us to develop image processing algorithms for automated detection of chromosome abnormalities, which have been published as papers and patent applications.
 We created new methods for ranking and segmenting chromosome images, which has led to new applications in biological radiation biodosimetry.
-These technologies are covered by US Patent 8,605,981, German Patent 11 2011103687, and other patents pending (eg. PCT/US11/59257).
+These technologies are covered by US Patents 8,605,981 and 10,929,641, German Patent 11 2011103687, and other patents pending (PCT/US11/59257, US Pat.
+App.
+Ser No. 17/137,317).
 This technology completely automates the interpretation of dicentric chromosomes for individuals exposed to gamma radiation.
 The corresponding software, the Automated Dicentric Chromosome Identifier and Dose Estimator (or ADCI), has been implemented for desktop/notebook and high performance computing systems.
 Data from thousands of patient samples can be analyzed in a few hours.
+We have recently demonstrated that ADCI can quantify partial body radiation exposures, which are typically used in radiation oncology therapy.
+We will seek regulatory approval for use of ADCI as a medical device for use in monitoring therapy.

 Other Patents and Patent Applications: